JackNoordhuis/PocketMine-MP-Plugins/README.md

 Finished plugins in this repo:
 - WorldProtector v1.0: Protects your Server from players breaking blocks, placing blocks and taking damage.
+- InventoryClear v1.1: Clear players inventory on Join, Leave, Death and with a command.

 Unfinished Plugins in this repo:
 - PvP-Stats- Counts player kills and death and forums a kill death ratio.